Some extensions of the modular method and Fermat equations of signature $(13,13,n)$: Introduction

 It is natural to wonder whether one could use Chabauty methods to solve~\eqref{E:13137} for $p=7$ by determining the rational points on the hyperelliptic curves associated with \eqref{E:13137} from the constructions in \cite{DahmenSiksek}.
 This would necessitate computing the $2$-Selmer groups of Jacobians of genus 3 hyperelliptic curves of the form $y^2 = x^7 + a$, where $a$ belongs to the maximal totally real sextic subfield $F$ of the field $\Q(\zeta_{13})$.
 Because some values of $a$ which need to be treated are not seventh powers in $F$, such calculations would require working over the extensions $F(\sqrt[7]{a})$ which are of absolute degree~$42$.
 Even under GRH, this would be extremely challenging with current methods.
 Moreover, it would only lead to a conditional resolution of \eqref{E:13137}.

-The computations required to support the proof of our theorems were performed using {\tt Magma}~\cite{magma}, mainly the Hilbert Modular Forms Package (see~\cite{DV13, GV11}).
-The program files are available at \cite{programs}.
+The computations required to support the proof of our theorems were performed using {\tt Magma}~\cite{magma} (V2.25-5), mainly the Hilbert Modular Forms Package (see~\cite{DV13, GV11}).
+The program and output transcript files are available at \cite{programs} (see {\tt Read\_Me.txt} for a description of the files).
 The Dokchister-Doris package for computing the conductor of genus $2$ curves is available at~\cite{Dor17}.